Lisilin87/arkui/README.md

 ### Response:

-We sincerely thank the reviewers for their valuable comments.
 Regarding the choice of instruction generation methods, we conducted extensive comparative experiments.
 Specifically, **we tested various large language models, including ChatGPT-3.5, GPT-4, and Qwen-72B, and also included manually written instructions as a baseline**.
 The results demonstrate that ChatGPT-3.5 offers the best overall performance in terms of **generation quality** (as shown in the appendix with typical smart home commands such as "Turn on the light in the living room"), **efficiency, and cost-effectiveness**.
 It is worth noting that **manually written instructions often suffer from semantic ambiguity in practical testing**, which is one of the key reasons we ultimately selected ChatGPT-3.5 as the primary generation tool.

 ## Weakness 2 Model Coverage (Missing Reasoning Models)